+Composer Hildur Guðnadóttir can communicate better through music than through words.
+So, naturally, it's through instruments that she finds her way into a character's head, most recently Joker's Arthur Fleck.
 Hildur wrote the initial score for the 11-time Oscar-nominated film after reading only the script.
 It's rare, she said, noting that the composer usually comes on later in the filmmaking process.
 But it made all the difference.

-“I had this very strong physical reaction to the story as I read.
+"It’s a great place to connect to a story, to find free expression," she says.
+"As you read, you're making up the tempo and the movements and the pacing of the whole scenario.
+I had this very strong physical reaction to the story as I read.
 When I found the first notes of the Joker theme, something completely clicked.
-I was just like, 'This is what he wants to say and this is how he wants to express himself.'"
+I was like, 'This is what he wants to say and this is how he wants to express himself.'"

+She first approached the score on the cello, an instrument she picked up when she was five years old.
 Music became Hildur’s preferred form of expression from a young age.
 It was all around her.
 Her father is a clarinet player, composer and conductor.
 Her mother is an opera singer.
 Her aunt plays the oboe and her uncle composes.
 Each of the musicians in her family deeply influenced the way she saw their instruments.

-"I always regarded instruments as personalities, and that's one of the biggest influences on me, musically," she said.
-“The personal connection that I have with the musicians I play with is almost more important to me than what they play or how they play."
+"I always regarded instruments as personalities, and that's one of the biggest influences on me, musically," she explains.
+"The personal connection that I have with the musicians I play with is almost more important to me than what they play or how they play."

 It has also allowed her to experiment with sound.
 "Because there were so many instruments around, I was never shy about just making noise on whatever I was holding.
 That’s something that I still maintain today.
 I always find it fun to learn different instruments and get to know different types of acoustics."